 There's no big secret to meditation.
 Meditation is the art of slowing down and focusing.
 But paying attention is hard because we find it uncomfortable to turn everything off and be fully present with what's right in front of us.

-So how do we learn to meditate?
+So how do you learn to meditate?

 Mediation With Tea